Watch our Option Tutorial below and Become an Options Pro.

-In this stock options video we give an overview on why trade options.
-Options trading is a really popular trading strategy and we really get into the why behind it all in this video.
+In this tutorial video we give an overview on why to trade options.
+Options trading is a really popular trading strategy for making money in the market and we really get into the why behind it all in this video.
 Our free options course goes into the details on "how" to trade options.

-Stock options are a strategy used to be able to make money in any market.
+There are many different types of stocks.
+Trading different types of options is a strategy used to be able to make money in any market.
 The stock market is a tug of war between buyers and sellers.
 As a result, the market can get pretty choppy.

-Have you ever tried to trade in a market what couldn’t chose a direction?
-It’s not easy.
-However, there is a way that you can trade those choppy markets and do so successfully.
+Have you ever tried to trade in a market that couldn't choose a direction?
+You're staying at the chart, saying, go up, go down, do something!
+It's not easy being patient and can be frustrating.
+However, there is a way that you can trade those choppy markets and do so successfully, and we will show you the methods to get the job done!

 Our options trading course is designed to teach you how to trade different options strategies.
 As a result, you'll be able to make money if the market is trading up, down or sideways.